arnilsenarthur/wiki_gen_lib/README.md

 ### 1 - Clone repository to a folder
 ### 2 - Open terminal
 ### 3 - Run 'node wikigen.js'
 (The .html will be generated in folder 'output'.
-You can copy the folder content and move to anywhere)
+You can copy the folder content and move to anywhere.
+The file path format is 'lang/version/section/file.html')

 ## Customization
 ### 1 - To edit the html structure, edit 'internal/template.html' file